top of page

 The rush for school would go

-And parents would not be allowed
+And parents wouldn't be allowed

 To use the word of 'no'.